I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-For almost 100 years the sauce was churned out of a factory in Birmingham until the mergers and acquisitions boys started shuffling the company around.
+For almost 100 years, the sauce was churned out of a factory in Birmingham until the mergers and acquisitions boys started shuffling the company around.
 In 1998, it was sold to the French company Danone for £199 million.
-When Danone got its hands on the brand The Guardian remarked “It is hard to know which country’s culinary identity has suffered the greater insult.”
+When Danone got its hands on the brand The Guardian remarked, “It is hard to know which country’s culinary identity has suffered the greater insult.”

 Eight years later, Danone passed HP Sauce on to Heinz for £470 million.
-Who knew brown sauce could be so valuable?

-But then, Heinz did the unthinkable, it closed the English plant and moved production to The Netherlands.
+(Who knew brown sauce could be so valuable?)
+But then, Heinz did the unthinkable—it closed the English plant and moved production to The Netherlands.

 A Birmingham area Member of Parliament tabled a motion in the House of Commons to have the sauce removed from the parliamentary dining room.
 She received the support of just 42 fellow MPs.

 There was talk of a boycott of Heinz products over its attack on the iconic symbol of Britishness, but it fizzled.
 Perhaps, Brits are too addicted to a dollop of brown sauce with their bacon sarnies (sandwiches) to give it up.
 National pride, it seems, has its limits.

 The song is the reading of a label that appeared in the bottle from 1917 to 1980.
 HP Sauce was never marketed in France; the makers were smart enough to realize any such attempt would be an embarrassing flop.
-No Frenchman was going to perk up his coq au vin with a dollop of brown sauce.
+No Frenchman was going to perk up his coq au vin with a squirt of brown sauce.

-What’s in HP Sauce?
+What Is in HP Sauce?

 The ingredients of HP Sauce are a closely guarded secret.
 The label on the bottle tells us there are tomatoes, malt vinegar, molasses, dates, tamarind, sugar, and secret spices in the concoction.

 The mystery is in those “secret spices.”
 One of the spices, of course, is salt and there was a great fuss in 2011 when the sodium content was lowered.
 Here, once again, Heinz got into hot water.

+The salt content was cut without fanfare as the company surrendered to a government request to meet new, healthier standards.
 The consuming public was outraged.
 The low-sodium HP Sauce was called bland and insipid.
 How dare the company give in to the dictates of the nanny state and deny the British worker a small blob of garnish with breakfast?

-The "Secret" Recipe is Reverse Engineered
+The "Secret" Recipe Is Reverse Engineered

 HP Sauce has about 75 percent of the British market.
-Others, such as Daddies, Branston, and supermarket chain house brands squabble over the rest.
+Others, such as Daddies, Branston, and supermarket chain in-house brands squabble over the rest.
 But, the rest is significant, as Brits consume 13 million kg of the bottled goo each year.

 Even the company that owns the brand seems a little unsure of the origin of the name: “HP stands for ‘Houses of Parliament’ as it was rumoured the sauce was used in the restaurant there, back at the turn of the 20th century” says the Heinz website.